WP-Patrick/Web-Data-Monitor/Readme.md

 # C# Number Scraper with charts

 You can set in this program what site to scrape, scrape XPATH (only numbers will be scraped), and optional arguments.
+SQLITE is used for storing the data, which is also automatically created on start.

 ### Optional arguments